Winston-Lin/dziganto.github.io/_posts/2017-5-12-EMR-From-Scratch.md

 4. Locate **zeppelin.python**.
 6. Set value to **/home/hadoop/anaconda/bin/python**
 7. All set!
-Note: You can check by opening a new note and typing **print(sys.version)**.
-Make sure you are using the python interpreter!
+*Note: You can check by opening a new note and typing **print(sys.version)**.
+Make sure you are using the python interpreter!*

-# Setup Shiro Authentication in Zeppelin
+# Step 9: Setup Shiro Authentication in Zeppelin
 1. In EMR Terminal window, navigate to **/usr/lib/zeppelin/conf**.
 2. We need to copy two templates:
     1. type **$ sudo cp shiro.ini.template shiro.ini**